lsrkthelibrarian/software-design-lab/templates/journal.md

 Hour 1: Stayed after class to review how to add, commit, and push to git and to ensure that my repository was connected.
 I made sure to take careful notes of how to complete this on my own.
 Hour 2: Updated my goals, which I'm not sure if I'm on the right track with, but I did use the opportunity of drafting the goals and benchmarks by using the git add, commit, and push function many times.
 I look forward to your feedback!
 Hour 3: Working on journals for the last three weeks.
 I plan to be better with updating this as the course goes on.
 Turns out that I didn't do it properly on my first try, so I had to do it again.
 Thus I am adding this last statement to clarify that I haven't yet mastered the add, commit, push.
 I'll try again!
 Another update: SUCCESS!

+## Week Three (2/20 to 2/26)

+This week I want to work more with Python.
+Complete the tutorials!
+I also want to finish the optional tutorials on HTML.